programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 The lesson code accompaniying this lesson is accessible as a Jupyter Notebook customized to run in Google Colaboratory.
 Jupyter Notebooks are browser-based, interactive computing environment for Python.
 Colaboratory is a Google platform which allows you to run a cloud-hosted Jupyter Notebook, with additional built-in features.
 If you're new to coding, aren't working with sensitive data, and aren't running processes with [slow runtime](https://perma.cc/H956-VUBQ), Google Colab may be the best option for you.
 [There is a brief Colab tutorial from Google available for beginners.](https://colab.research.google.com/)

 You can also download [the lesson code](/assets/corpus-analysis-with-spacy/corpus-analysis-with-spacy.ipynb) and run it on your local machine.
-The practical steps for running the code locally are the same except when it comes to retrieving and downloading files.
-These divergences are marked in the notebook and noted in the tutorial below.
+The practical steps for running the code locally are the same except when it comes to installing packages and retrieving and downloading files.
+These divergences are marked in the notebook.
 Quinn Dombrowski, Tassie Gniady, and David Kloster's lesson [Introduction to Jupyter Notebooks](/en/lessons/jupyter-notebooks) cover the necessary background for setting up and using a Jupyter Notebook with Anaconda.

 It is also recommended, though not required, that before starting this lesson you learn about common text mining methods.
 Heather Froehlich's lesson [Corpus Analysis with AntConc](/en/lessons/corpus-analysis-with-antconc) shares tips for working with plain text files and outlines possibilities for exploring keywords and collocations in a corpora.
 William J. Turkel and Adam Crymble's lesson [Counting Word Frequencies with Python](/en/lessons/counting-frequencies) describes the process of counting word frequencies, a practice this lesson will adapt to count part-of-speech and named entity tags.